-Why Lend to Non-Profit Organizations?
+Why Ogen Lends to Non-Profit Organizations

 Non-profit organizations, which carry out a critical social and educational role in Israel, are heavily dependent on government and private funding.
 This poses cash-flow challenges, as revenues can fluctuate dramatically on a monthly basis.